Deepak Hooda

-Deepak Jagbir Hooda (born 19 April 1995) is an Indian International cricketer who plays for the Indian cricket team.
-He also plays in the Indian Premier League for Lucknow Super Giants and Rajasthan in the domestic cricket.
+Deepak Jagbir Hooda (born 19 April 1995) is an Indian international cricketer who has represented his country in One Day International and Twenty20 International cricket.
+Domestically he plays for Rajasthan and has appeared in the Indian Premier League for several teams, most recently Chennai Super Kings.
 He is an all-rounder who bats right-handed and bowls right-arm off break.
 He made his international debut for India in February 2022.

 Early life

-Born to Jajbir Hooda, an Indian Air Force personnel and services player for Kabaddi himself, junior Hooda was active in sports since childhood.
-He started playing cricket when he was in school.
-He played at senior level at the age of 14 when he represented Kendriya Vidyalaya U-17 cricket team in the SGFI in the year 2009.
-He was a wicket-keeper batsman earlier and then, he became a batting all-rounder.
+Born to Jagbir Hooda, a warrant officer in the Indian Air Force, Deepak Hooda was active in sports since childhood.
+He started playing cricket at a young age and played at senior level at the age of 14 when he represented Kendriya Vidyalaya U-17 cricket team in the SGFI in the year 2009.
+He became a batting all-rounder, known for his powerful hitting and ability to clear the fence.

 Domestic career

 According to his coach, Sanjiv Sawant, Hooda is a "very accurate bowler".
 Hooda is also known to be an agile fielder.
 He made his IPL debut on 10 April 2015 for Rajasthan Royals against Punjab Kings (then Kings XI Punjab) and scored 30 off 15 balls.
 In his second match in IPL for Rajasthan Royals vs Delhi Daredevils, he scored his maiden half-century scoring 54 off 25 balls and became the man of the match.

 Hooda scored his first double-century in first-class cricket playing for Baroda in the fourth round of the 2016–17 Ranji Trophy.

 IN 2016 IPL auction, Hooda was bought by Sunrisers Hyderabad for a price of 4.2 crores.
 He was retained ahead of 2017 auction but was released by the team after the 10th edition of IPL.
 In January 2018, he was bought by the Sunrisers Hyderabad in the 2018 IPL auction.
 He was released by the Sunrisers Hyderabad ahead of the 2020 IPL auction.
 In the 2020 IPL auction, he was bought by the Kings XI Punjab ahead of the 2020 Indian Premier League.

 In the 2022 IPL auction, Hooda was bought by the Lucknow Super Giants for ₹5.75 crores.
+After spending two seasons with Lucknow Super Giants, he was released ahead of the 2025 IPL season.

+In the 2025 IPL auction, he was brought by the Chennai Super Kings ahead of the 2025 Indian Premier League.